Trivial name: Definitions

 identify them unambiguously.
 This need is satisfied by systematic names.
 One such system, established by the International Union of Pure and Applied Chemistry (IUPAC), was established in 1950.
 Other systems have been developed by the American Chemical Society, the International Organization for Standardization, and the World Health Organization.
 However, chemists still use many names that are not systematic because they are traditional or because they are more convenient than the systematic names.
 These are called trivial names.
 The word "trivial", often used in a pejorative sense, was intended to mean "commonplace".

 In addition to trivial names, chemists have constructed semi-trivial names by appending a standard symbol to a trivial stem.
 Some trivial and semi-trivial names are so widely used that they have been officially adopted by IUPAC; these are known as retained names.

+Pesticide common names

+The common names used for pesticides did not become commonplace through repeated informal usage, The names are granted by ISO committee (TC81), who approve the common name according to ISO1750.

 Elements

 Traditional names of elements are trivial, some originating in alchemy.
 IUPAC has accepted these names, but has also defined systematic names of elements that have not yet been prepared.
 It has adopted a procedure by which the scientists who are credited with preparing an element can propose a new name.
 Once the IUPAC has accepted such a (trivial) name, it replaces the systematic name.